-Leading the discussion in this webinar were Art Gross, CEO of the healthcare-focused IT company Entegration, and Brad Spannbauer, J2 Global’s senior director of product management and the company’s HIPAA privacy and compliance officer.
+Leading the discussion in this webinar were Art Gross, CEO of the healthcare-focused IT company Entegration, and Brad Spannbauer, Consensus’s senior director of product management and the company’s HIPAA privacy and compliance officer.

 Analyzing the HHS 10 Cybersecurity Practice Recommendations

 These two HIPAA experts delved into the details of the 10 cybersecurity suggestions that HHS offers in its multi-volume 2018 publication, “Health Industry Cybersecurity Practices: Managing Threats and Protecting Patients.”